-Technology is continually evolving.
-At Penryn College we have invested significantly over the years ensuring that all students have access to the best technology available to support their learning.
-Increasingly businesses, individuals and universities are moving away from using traditional PCs; for many, tablets are now the preferred method to access technology and the Internet.
+Technology is continually evolving, and here at Penryn College we have invested significantly over the years – ensuring all students have access to the best technology available to support their learning.

+Businesses, individuals and universities are moving away from using traditional PCs, and for many, tablets are now the preferred method to access technology and the internet.
 In just a few short years it has become quite common for schools to issue all students with iPads.
-To compete globally our students will need to be skilled at applying technology in creative and relevant ways.
-We do not expect our students and teachers to use iPads all the time but we do expect that they will be selective and creative in the use of this technology, preparing students for life at college and in the workplace.
+To compete globally, our students will need to be skilled at applying technology in creative and relevant ways.
+We do not expect our students and teachers to use iPads all the time, but we do expect that they will be selective and creative in the use of this technology, preparing pupils for life at college and in the workplace.

-We met with the Parents’ Forum and the Student Council several times to discuss iPads before we introduced them.
-The frequently asked questions below have come from these meetings.
+Indeed, we met with the Parents’ Forum and the Student Council several times to discuss iPads before we introduced them; the frequently asked questions below have come from these meetings.
 We very much want to work with students and their families to ensure that everybody feels clear and confident about the iPads.

 Questions and answers

-Hopefully the FAQ’s below will help answer any questions you might have, if you have any further queries that are not covered, please do not hesitate to contact us at firstname.lastname@example.org
+We hope the FAQs below will help answer any questions you might have.
+If you have any further questions that are not covered, please do not hesitate to contact us at email@example.com

 The iPad is the property of Penryn College.